jeonghoyeo7/squad/x/liquidfarming/spec/03_state_transitions.md

 ### Activation of a Liquid Farm

-When a new `liquidFarm` with a given pool id is added to the parameter `LiquidFarms` by governance, the `liquidFarm` with the pool id becomes activated and added to the state `LiquidFarms`.
+When a new `liquidFarm` with a given pool id is registered to the parameter `LiquidFarms` by governance, the `liquidFarm` with the pool id becomes activated and added to the state `LiquidFarms`.

 ### Deactivation of a Liquid Farm